protsack-stephan/wme/example/edits/README.md

 # Wikimedia Enterprise Firehose Application example

-Example of an app that will count number of edits per article.
-Just to showcase the abilities of the API.
+Example of an app that will count number of edits per article  just to showcase the abilities of the API.

 ### Getting started: